Jabulani-N/holbertonschool-low_level_programming/0x08-recursion/README.md

 - maybe if we have it return 1 if the input is indivisible by the number below it?
 WONT WORK
 - - that'd return the same thing at the "3" input for both 29 (prime) and 30 (not prime)

+TURNS OUT YOU CAN MAKE STATIC (sub) FUNCTIONS

+sqrt subfunction will just skim values until squaring one equals the input request. if wrong, return result of itself(base,testMeAsRoot - 1) if correcet, return testMeAsRoot